Data-Bear-HB/SQL_Murder_Mystery_Walkthrough/Solution walk-through.md

 -Using the addresses of each witness, we can search for their names and ids.

--First Witness Information: Last house on Northwestern Dr.
+-**First Witness Information**: Last house on Northwestern Dr.

-  -There are a lot of houses on that street name so we search by the last address number.
+-Upon an initial look, there are a lot of houses on the street "Northwestern Dr".
+To narrow down, check by the last address number.
 ```
 SELECT *
 FROM person